dodeeric/pdf2epubEX/README.md

 You need to install Docker which is available for all computer operating systems: Linux, Windows and MacOS.
 See [here](https://docs.docker.com/engine/install).

+In you are running Microsoft Windows 10 Home: see [here](https://docs.docker.com/docker-for-windows/install-windows-home)

+1. Update Windows 10 Home from version 19.09 to 20.04 (if not done already).
+2. Install WSL1 (Windows Subsystem Linux), then update to WSL2.
+See [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+3. Install Docker Desktop for Windows (Stable channel).
+See [here](https://docs.docker.com/docker-for-windows/install-windows-home/).
+4. Open the PowerShell console.

 ## Parameters

 Once you launch *pdf2epubEX.sh*, some information will be displayed like the book/PDF width and height (in inches and cm), then some questions will be asked like: